-Where multiple survey platforms are employed all should use a common feature if practical.
+Where multiple survey platforms are employed, all should use a common feature if practical.

-The subsequent report should separately state the computed statistical reliability of the position and the measured depth of the feature and demonstrate that the combined platform solution falls within the specifications of the survey.
+The subsequent report should separately state the computed statistical reliability of the position and the measured depth of the feature; and, demonstrate that the combined platform solution falls within the specifications of the survey.

-7.1.6.9 Daily Verifications
+7.2.1.9 Daily Verifications

-The transducer draught shall be determined daily and all echosounders (SBES and MBES) updated as required.
+Where practicable given the operational sea conditions, the transducer draught shall be determined daily and all echosounders (SBES and MBES) updated as required.
 A comparison of the MBES nadir and SBES (if fitted) is to be conducted daily.